PaulSHahn2/emacssetup/README.md

     ```bash
     $ emacs
     ```
     When you first start *emacs* after cloning, you may get errors reported in the terminal window.
 This is because the settings you have cloned from *git* reference packages that have not been installed yet.
-We will fix this in the next step by installing the missing packages.
+Usually these are "require" statements.
+All newer setup uses the "use-package" directive which is a bit smarter and tries to download the package if it is missing.
+Regardless, we will fix this in the next step by installing the missing packages.

 4. List your installed packages: